BurnerQuackerCoder/UniRover/README.md

 🔧 Troubleshooting

-Issue	Solution
+Issue	Solution \
 Map not loading	Ensure rosbridge_server is running.
-Perform a Hard Refresh (Ctrl+Shift+R) in the browser.
+Perform a Hard Refresh (Ctrl+Shift+R) in the browser.\
-Robot "Zigzags"	Reduce controller_frequency in navigation.yaml to 1.0 Hz.
-Set expected_planner_frequency to 0.0.
+Robot "Zigzags", control problem, need to fix urdf file (robot description)\
-Navigation Fails Immediately	Check time sync.
-Run chronyc sources on the robot.
-If not synced (*), restart chrony.
+Navigation Fails Immediately	Check time sync.\
-"Action Server Not Ready"	Restart Nav2 first, wait 20s, then restart the Backend (uvicorn).
+"Action Server Not Ready"	Restart Nav2 first, wait 20s, then restart the Backend (uvicorn).\
-Audio not playing	Ensure the robot Docker container was run with --device=/dev/snd and --privileged.
+Audio not playing	Ensure the robot Docker container was run with --device=/dev/snd and --privileged.\

 📜 License